iambasanta/pitc/README.md

 ## Contributing

 Thank you for considering contributing to the Prime IT Club's website.
 We are hoping that you have some prior knowledge about `PHP` and `Laravel`.
-Read `Local Installation Guide` to set the local development environment.
+Read `Local Installation Guide` to set the development environment (local).

 ### Local Installation Guide

 Please check the official laravel installation guide for server requirements before you start.
 [Official Documentation](https://laravel.com/docs/8.x)

 Clone the repository (or download the zip file and extract it)